ipolychr/content-mlops/docs/model_training.md

 ## Why

-The training process in deep learning classification problems, including music genre classification, holds paramount importance for several reasons:
+The training process in deep learning classification problems, including Speech Emotion Recognition, holds paramount importance for several reasons:

 * Feature Learning: Deep learning models, especially pre-trained ones, have the ability to automatically learn and extract relevant features from complex data.
-In music genre classification, this feature learning capability enables the model to discern intricate patterns and spectral characteristics that may not be apparent in raw audio data.[LeCun, Y., Bengio, Y., & Hinton, G. (2015).
+In Speech Emotion Recognition, this feature learning capability enables the model to discern intricate patterns and spectral characteristics that may not be apparent in raw audio data.[LeCun, Y., Bengio, Y., & Hinton, G. (2015).
 Deep learning. nature, 521(7553), 436-444.]
 * Generalization: Through training, models generalize their understanding of data, allowing them to make accurate predictions on unseen examples.
-In the context of music genre classification, this means that a well-trained model can classify not only the training data but also new and diverse music samples, contributing to its real-world applicability.[LeCun, Y., Bengio, Y., & Hinton, G. (2015).
+In the context of Speech Emotion Recognition, this means that a well-trained model can classify not only the training data but also new and diverse speech samples, contributing to its real-world applicability.[LeCun, Y., Bengio, Y., & Hinton, G. (2015).
 Deep learning. nature, 521(7553), 436-444.]
-* Complex Relationships: Music genre classification often involves capturing intricate relationships between various audio features and genre labels.
+* Complex Relationships: Speech Emotion Recognition often involves capturing intricate relationships between various audio features and genre labels.
 Deep learning models excel at modeling these complex relationships, enabling them to differentiate between genres that may share similar characteristics.[Schmidhuber, J. (2015).
 Deep learning in neural networks: An overview.
 Neural networks, 61, 85-117.]
 * Efficiency: Training deep learning models can be computationally intensive, but once trained, they can make rapid predictions.
-This efficiency is crucial for real-time or large-scale music genre classification applications.[Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2017).
+This efficiency is crucial for real-time or large-scale Speech Emotion Recognition applications.[Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2017).
 ImageNet classification with deep convolutional neural networks.
 Communications of the ACM, 60(6), 84-90.]
-* Customization: Fine-tuning pre-trained models for specific classification tasks, such as music genre classification, allows for the incorporation of domain-specific knowledge.
-This customization tailors the model's features to the nuances of music genres, increasing its accuracy.[Yosinski, J., Clune, J., Bengio, Y., & Lipson, H. (2014).
+* Customization: Fine-tuning pre-trained models for specific classification tasks, such as Speech Emotion Recognition, allows for the incorporation of domain-specific knowledge.
+This customization tailors the model's features to the nuances of speech emotions, increasing its accuracy.[Yosinski, J., Clune, J., Bengio, Y., & Lipson, H. (2014).
 How transferable are features in deep neural networks?.
 Advances in neural information processing systems, 27.]

 ## How